marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ### Update (18-09-20):

-This tool is currently broken.
-That is because twitter made an upgrade to their API endpoints to V1.2, as a result of that, some of the endpoints used in this tool became deprecated.
+This tool is currently broken because twitter made an upgrade to their API endpoints from V1.1 to V1.2, and as a result of that, some of the endpoints used in this tool became deprecated.
 [Here's some more details on their new API](https://blog.twitter.com/developer/en_us/topics/tips/2020/understanding-the-new-tweet-payload.html).
 I will be working to fix this and get this tool up and running ASAP, because I know a lot of individuals usiing this tool for their academic thesis and projects.